marketplace-partner-apps/.github/profile/README.md

 Hello!
 Welcome to the Contentful Marketplace Partner Apps community GitHub organization.
 This is a shared space where community maintainers can choose to keep their marketplace app repositories.
-We also have a shared NPM scope @contentful-oss where we publish our packages.
+We also have a shared NPM scope @contentful-marketplace where we publish our packages.

 To get started, please refer to our [docs](https://github.com/marketplace-partner-apps/docs).